-This article presents a simple Django Dashboard coded on top of a modern UI Kit - Argon Design (free version) with basic modules (authentication, database, ORM) and deployment scripts.
+This article presents a simple Django Starter coded on top of a modern UI Kit - Argon Dashboard (free version) with basic modules (authentication, database, ORM) and deployment scripts.

 The project can be downloaded directly from Github under the MIT License, a license that permits unlimited hobby & commercial projects (no footer mentions are required).